-Players in the Qatar facility management market are implementing a strong focus on winning contracts for enhancing their market presence in the country.
-For instance, in November 2019, AKTOR Qatar W.L.L. commenced offering facility management services on the Doha Metro Gold Line.
-AKTOR Qatar W.L.L. and COMO Facility Management Services were awarded a 20-year contract, of $584.1 million (QR 160.4 million), to provide maintenance services on the 100-kilometer-long Doha Metro network, which includes 37 underground stations, 3 depots, and a tram network.
+Similarly, in November 2019, AKTOR Qatar W.L.L. commenced its facility management services at the Doha Metro Gold Line.
+AKTOR Qatar W.L.L. and COMO Facility Management Services were awarded a 20-year contract of $584.1 million to provide maintenance services for the 100-kilometer-long Doha Metro network that includes 37 underground stations, three depots, and a tram network.